a3alani/tumorous/README.md

 ### Model Used

-We selected U-Net as our model after researching and checking what past medical segmentation projects have done we found that U-NET is very well known for this.
+We selected U-NET as our model after researching what past medical segmentation projects have done we found that U-NET is very well known for this.

 #### Model Training